Banknotes of the pound sterling: Northern Irish banknotes

 Banknotes issued by Northern Irish banks have the same legal status as Scottish banknotes in that they are promissory notes issued in pounds sterling and may be used for cash transactions anywhere in the United Kingdom.
 However, they are rarely seen outside of Northern Ireland.
 In England and Wales, although they might be accepted by any shop, they are often not accepted without explanation.
 Like Scottish notes, clearing banks and building societies will accept them.
 Northern Irish pound sterling banknotes should not be confused with the Irish pound (or punt), the former currency of the Republic of Ireland, which was replaced by the euro in 2002.

 Banknotes of the Crown dependencies

-The Bailiwicks of Jersey and Guernsey, and the Isle of Man, are possessions of the Crown but are outside the UK; they are in currency union with the United Kingdom and issue pound sterling banknotes in local designs (Jersey and Guernsey pounds are freely interchangeable within the Channel Islands).
+The Bailiwicks of Jersey and Guernsey, and the Isle of Man, are possessions of the Crown but are outside the United Kingdom; they are in currency union with the United Kingdom and issue pound sterling banknotes in local designs (Jersey and Guernsey pounds are freely interchangeable within the Channel Islands).
 In the United Kingdom, they are intermittently accepted by merchants.
 However, they are accepted by banks and post offices and the holder can exchange these notes for other sterling banknotes.
 They also issue their own coinage.